Mortysh/exercise-repository/README.md

 # exercise-repository
+This project will contain...
-Repo made for execises
+Repository made for exercises.
-We resoleved the conflict!
+Hello, again!!!